timlyrberg/klarna-checkout-boilerplate/README.md

 OBS: .env file is needed to run project, and is not supplied through the `git clone` command.

 ```
-.env                # Environment variables, supplied by @devmattb.
+.env                # Environment variables, supplied by @fullstackmac.
-.app.yaml           # Google Cloud deploy container settings.
 public              # All static and public assets, such as images and videos.
 src
 │   start.js        # App start file
 │   app.js          # App entry point
-└───api             # Express route controllers for all the endpoints of the app
+└───routes          # Express route controllers for all the endpoints of the app
-└───config          # Configuration for environment variables
 └───loaders         # Splits up the startup process into modules
-└───models          # Database models
 └───services        # All the business logic is here
+└───views           # Views that we use together with handlebars.js to render html sent from the server
+└───static          # Static data, for example fake cart items

 ```

 **Keep in mind that we often group files in to the following categories:**